Synaptic plasticity alters the nature of chaos transition in neural networks: Introduction

 \section{Introduction}

 Revealing mechanisms underlying brain dynamics is one of the most fascinating scientific endeavors of this century.
 Brain dynamics support our thinking, perception and memory~\cite{RMP-2006,ND-2014}, involving two types of coupled dynamic processes---neuronal and synaptic dynamics.
 The synaptic dynamics control how neurons are non-reciprocally connected, yielding complex neuronal dynamics (e.g., self-organized criticality in neocortex~\cite{SOC-2007}), while the synaptic connections are in turn affected by the evolving neural states (namely synaptic plasticity)~\cite{Plast-2020,Abbott-2000}.
-These two sides of brain dynamics complicated all theoretical analyses in previous works~\cite{Amari-1977,WCM-1972,Huang-2024}, making a complete understanding of the role of synaptic plasticity still challenging.
+These two sides of brain dynamics complicated all theoretical analyses in previous works~\cite{Amari-1977,WCM-1972,Huang-2024}, making a complete understanding of the role of synaptic plasticity still challenging, despite some recent progress on associative memory models with supervised or unsupervised Hebbian learning~\cite{NN-2024,EPL-2023}.

 Physics has a long history of studying spin dynamics.
 At a coarse-grained level, the spin state can be treated as a neuronal state.
 The path integral approach or dynamical mean-field theory was first introduced to study spin dynamics trajectories~\cite{Domin-1978,Sommers-1987,Haim-1987} in models where the spin couplings are randomly quenched.
 However, a later development involved relatively slow dynamics of spin couplings~\cite{JPA-1993,JPA-1994}, marking an important step both in concepts and techniques towards understanding a complex system of coupled dynamics.
 On the neural dynamics side, there emerged a lot of theoretical studies about dynamical behaviors of randomly connected neural networks, such as chaos transitions found in high dimensional neural dynamics~\cite{Chaos-1988,Qiu-2024,PRL-2013,Helias-2022,Wang-2024}, random synapses of low-rank structures~\cite{Ostojic-2020}, and stochastic nonlinear neuronal dynamics with background noises~\cite{Helias-2020b}.
 Recent works started to combine both dynamics in a machine learning system~\cite{Hinton-2016,Jstat-2023}, and it was recently addressed how the random untrained and trained parts of the couplings interact to produce expected performances~\cite{Barak-2020}, and it was also demonstrated how a Hebbian hierarchy affects retrieval dynamics of memory sequences~\cite{Jiang-2023}.
 In particular, the dynamical mean-field theory was recently used to study the coupled system and reveal that synaptic dynamics can speed up or slow down neuronal dynamics, and thus the chaos can be made freezable (akin to a working memory function)~\cite{Clark-2024}.
 An intrinsic time scale introduced to Hebbian coupling dynamics leads to the result that older memory and recent memory bear different chaotic temporal fluctuations~\cite{Brunel-2023}.
 Therefore, studying the coupled dynamics based on the dynamical mean-field theory becomes an active scientific frontier in theoretical neuroscience.